sanz1999/Cache_Memory-RES-/README.md

 This project was done by team of 3 colleagues and myself.
-We learned thing like scrum, azure devops and unittestin with mocks.
+We learned things like scrum, azure devops and unittesting using mocks.